 Looking for a different way to explore New York City?
 You can see a wide swath of the city by running the NYC Marathon.
 Even just coming out as a spectator exposes you to a side of the city usually not seen by tourists.
 So lace up those shoes, get on a running schedule and plan to tackle the most amazing 26.2 miles.

 Seeing NYC by Marathon

 Normal people see a city by taking a hop on / hop off tour bus.
 Or buy a pass to ride unlimited times on public transportation.
 Sometimes they drive around the city.
 The ambitious might bike around.

 The crazies run.

 Count me insane.
-I ran my first NYC Marathon in 2016 and even as a life-long New Yorker, I discovered a lot of new things around the city.
+I ran my first NYC Marathon in 2016 and even as a life-long New Yorker, I discovered a lot of new things around New York City.

 Out of towners who run the marathon don’t get this benefit, but as I trained, running longer (and longer, and longer) runs, I found new places, places that I then returned to under my ordinary means of transportation.

 One was Bush Terminal Piers Park, a waterfront park with tide ponds and restored wetlands.
 The park, just past Industry City in Sunset Park, Brooklyn, opened in 2014.
 I only live two and a half miles away, but in New York City terms, that could be a lifetime (in NYC Marathon terms, of course, it is barely a tenth of the 26.2 miles I ran.
 In one morning.
 Just saying.).